 Introduction

 1.1.
 The Planning and Compulsory Purchase Act 2004 introduced the requirement for councils to prepare and maintain a Local Development Scheme (LDS).
 The LDS specifies which local development documents are to be development plan documents and sets out the work programme for the preparation of documents to be included in the Development Plan.
-This document supersedes the Oxford 2022-2027 LDS.
+This document supersedes first version of the Oxford 2025-2030 LDS.

 What is the Local Development Scheme?